chizakura/minesweeper/README.md

 ```

 ### #2
-**ISSUE**: Flag was not removing when clicked again.
+**ISSUE**: The flags were not being removed when clicked again.
 ```
 event.target.setAttribute("class", "square");
 ```
-**RESOLUTION**: Getting the class of event.target lead to image of flag and not its class attribute.
-Parent element needed to be retrieve to get class attribute.
+**RESOLUTION**: When getting the class of event.target, it lead to the child element.
+So the parent element needed to be retrieved to get the class attribute.
 ```
 event.target.parentElement.setAttribute("class", "square");
 ```